Magic Kaito: Characters

 An elderly man who assisted Toichi Kuroba as both a magician and thief.
-Eight years after his master's murder, he began a masquerade as Kaito Kid in hopes of luring out the killers; when confronted by Kaito, he confessed the truth and conceded the mantle, becoming Kaito's assistant.
-By day he owns and operates the Blue Parrot billiards bar, which Kaito and Aoko sometimes patronize.
+Eight years after his master's murder, he began a masquerade as Kaito Kid in hopes of luring out the killers; when confronted by Kaito, he confessed the truth and ceded the mantle, becoming Kaito's assistant.
+By day he owns and operates the Blue Parrot billiards bar, an occasional hangout for Kaito and Aoko.